Skip to main content

 Can trauma ever be healed?

 Years later, I found myself planting a Syngonium.
-I’d read somewhere that indoor plants were good for mental health.
+I had read somewhere that indoor plants were good for mental health.
 Something about tending to them, watching them grow, helped remind you of your own resilience.
 Raj had long since disappeared from my life, leaving behind a tangle of memories that I wasn’t sure how to untangle.
 But that’s the thing about healing—it is slow, incremental.
 Like watching a plant grow.

 Are we destined to repeat our patterns?